27 May Bookings for our first Japan holiday

 In Kyoto we wouldn’t be using the main station on a daily basis as the city still relies on a bus system as well as subway and railway lines.
 We took this into account when finding a Kyoto hotel.
 We settled on Citadines Kyoto Karasuma-Gojo, booking a studio queen through booking.com.
 Citadines offer serviced apartments, which we thought would be great even just for preparing breakfast.
 Click here to check prices.

 I thought that staying in a traditional Japanese inn would give us a great experience during our time in Japan.
 When looking at ryokans for our accommodation in Takayama, I was careful to check for non-smoking rooms and a private bathroom.
 We chose Hidatakayama Futarishizuka Hakuun, which sat on top of a hill with a great view of Takayama.
-I made the booking by first sending a request via their website and then sent emails back and forth confirming all details.
 You can check prices and book here.
 The room was a Japanese style twin, which was futon bedding set out on the floor.
 We booked a kaiseki course dinner for our first night and our reservation included a traditional Japanese breakfast for both mornings.
 Read my report on our stay here.

 We didn’t search Tokyo hotels for very long as we came across a promotion from Hotel Century Southern Tower.
 The hotel is in an excellent location, just opposite Shinjuku station.
 We were able to book a newly renovated king room due to the promotion.